 What is Michigan motorcycle helmet law

-Michigan helmet law went into effect on April 12, 2012.
-The law now allows motorcyclists to decide whether or not to wear a helmet if certain conditions apply.
-To legally not wear a helmet, a motorcycle operator must:
+Michigan helmet law went into effect on April 12, 2012, and allows motorcyclists to decide whether or not to wear a helmet if certain conditions apply.
+To legally not wear a helmet in Michigan, a motorcycle operator must:

 - Be at least 21 years old.